ChrisAntaki/typesjs/README.md

 t(undefined, String, "optional"); // Returns true.
 ```

+Passing `"optional"` is more verbose, but perhaps more readable.

 ### What if I want to allow multiple types?

 ```js
 t("23", [Number, String]);
 ```

+Just pass an array of types.

 ### What if I want to disable typesjs, during runtime?